jjingtang/JTang-CV/content/authors/admin/_index.md

 highlight_name: false
 ---

-Jingjing Tang (汤婧菁) is a professional game developer, an amateur footballer and recently completed the master's degree to become a Data Analyst.
-Her research interests include Human-Computer Interaction, AR/VR, data visualisation, and sports science.
+Jingjing Tang (汤婧菁) is a professional web developer, an amateur footballer, and a recent graduate with a Master's degree in Data Science.
+Her expertise spans game development, data analysis, and web application design.
+Her research interests include Human-Computer Interaction, AR/VR, data visualization, and sports science.
 Her projects include:

+🌾 A responsive web application for Farm Fresh International using React and Tailwind CSS

 📝 An interactive application for construction by intergrating AR and CNN